 Information Disclosure Based on the TCFD Recommendations

 In 2015, the Financial Stability Board (FSB) established the Task Force on Climate-related Financial Disclosures (TCFD) at the request of the G20.
-As the world strives to limit the increase in the earth’s average temperature to below 2˚C above pre-industrial levels as stipulated in the Paris Agreement in 2015, the aim of the TCFD is to encourage companies to disclose climate-related financial information to enable investors to make appropriate investment decisions.
-At Chori, we will work to appropriately disclose information on the recommended disclosure items in accordance with the Recommendations of the Task Force on Climate-related Financial Disclosures, the final report released by the TCFD in June 2017.
+We seek to encourage companies to disclose climate-related financial information in a manner that enables investors to appropriately make investment decisions, thereby aligning with the Paris Agreement of 2015 and its stipulated aim of keeping the increase in the earth’s average temperature to sufficiently below 2˚C compared to pre-industrial levels, and furthermore striving to keep the increase in temperatures 1.5˚C. At Chori, we will work to appropriately disclose information on the recommended disclosure items in accordance with the Recommendations of the Task Force on Climate-related Financial Disclosures, the final report released by the TCFD in June 2017.

 Governance